coueslant/PEG_ParserGenerator/doc/Diary.md

 - Writing a main function in the generated code so that the class can be called directly with whatever string I'd like to parse
 - Making duplicate copies of the generated code in the tests directory and writing a new class to call upon code in there

-Again, advantages an disadvantages.
+Again, advantages and disadvantages.
 I'll have a think.

 Also going to work today on writing up a proposal to turn this into my Honor's Thesis.
 There are a whole lot of super interesting ideas and fields which come together here (some of which I alluded to in my initial entry), so I think it'll allow me to work nicely amongst my interests.

 Didn't spend all that much time on anything today, it was too nice a day outside for that.
 I did manage to write the proposal and send it off in an email to Dr. Labouseur to see if he was interested.
 It's a good first step but I do feel like the project still requires a little bit more direction and depth than just "I'm gonna write a parser generator for an interesting form of grammar".

+** Write something about the 'right recursive rules' that i've been tackling actually being indirectly left recursive rules...**

+**Date:** 06/04/2020
+**Entry:** Haven't touched this project at all for the last couple of days, but, I did get support for making it my honors thesis yesterday.
+Hooray!

+Going to work for a little bit on converting the alanC grammar to a PEG and seeing what the generator does with it.